surf-visualization/paraview-course/docs/exercise3.md

 Next, we will add a circular camera motion, a so-called _orbit_.

-▶ In the Animation View select __Camera__ in the dropdown next to the blue __+__ button, and __Follow Path__ in the dropdown right to it.
+▶ In the Time Manager select __Camera__ in the Animations row, and __Follow Path__ in the dropdown right to it.
 Then create a camera animation strip by pressing the blue __+__ button.
-If you play the animation you will see the scene rotates over time.
+This will add a __Camera - RenderView1__ strip.
+If you play the animation you will see the scene rotates over time, however, *the data is shown upside down...*

-The default camera orbit might need some tweaking, as it is set up based on the current view.
+So the default camera orbit needs some tweaking, as it is set up based on the current view.
 For example, the camera might be a bit too close to the coral object and we want to move it back a bit.

-▶ Bring up the animation parameters by double-clicking on the Camera strip in the Animation View, this will show the __Animation Keyframes__ dialog.
+▶ Bring up the animation parameters by double-clicking on the Camera strip in the Time Manager, this will show the __Animation Keyframes__ dialog.

 ![](images/animation-keyframes.png)

-There are currently on two key frames defined, for time 0 and time 10.
+There are currently only two key frames defined, for time 0 and time 1.
 We will change the values for time 0 to tweak the camera animation.

 ▶ Select the row for time 0 in the dialog and click __Create Orbit__.
 This will show the Create Orbit dialog.
 The __Center__ value is the point around which the camera is rotated, __Normal__ is the vector used for the rotation and the __Origin__ is the initial camera position.
 Set the __Normal__ value to be -Y up __(0, -1, 0)__, or else the might be some weird rotation during the orbit.
-Normally, you will need to experiment in your own scenes to figure out correct values, but use the ones given below here and press __Ok__.
+Normally, you will need to experiment in your own scenes to figure out correct values, **but use the ones given below** and press __Ok__.

 ![](images/orbitparameters.png)